 A blog post detailing Edwin’s life gives additional family details: Click for Edwin Lansil.
 In summary, Jane went on to have five children – Frances Mae “Fanny”, b.
 1887; Edith Bernice, b.
 1888; Florence Paine, b.
 1890; Edwin Roberts, b.
 1894 and Doris, b.
 1899.
 Only Fanny, Edith and Doris lived to adulthood.

-Jane was admitted to the Boston Insane Hospital July 26, 1897 (a few years before the birth of Doris), the length of stay is unknown.
+Jane was admitted to the Boston Insane Hospital July 26, 1897 (a few years before the birth of Doris) and discharged 22 February 1898. he length of stay is unknown.
 She was likely depressed and suicidal.

 Jane’s husband, Edwin, died 11 Jul 1904 (after being admitted to the Boston Insane Hospital on 20 Nov 1903, through probate court, according to the asylum intake records) leaving her with children aged 17, 16 and 5.